Siddhi Vinayak: One year later

 While everyone in the Kundra family celebrate Vin's return, a man named Rudra enters the Kundra Mansion stating he is the long lost son of Shankar and Manjari.
 It is finally revealed that Shankar gave up Rudra after he was born to protect Vin as per a prophecy and that Manjari had been acting against Vin all along because Vin is her stepson while Rudra is her biological son.
 Rudra falls for Siddhi but marries a woman named Urvashi.
 At a festival, Siddhi saves Vin from being shot at by Rudra.
 However, someone shoots Rudra and he dies.
-Vin misunderstands Siddhi and marries a pregnant Urvashi.Siddhi refuses to leave the Kundra mansion stating that she and Vin are still a married couple.
+Vin misunderstands Siddhi and marries a pregnant Urvashi.
+Siddhi refuses to leave the Kundra mansion stating that she and Vin are still a married couple.
 In the end Prachi and Rajbeer join forces with Siddhi to expose Urvashi and Manjari to Vinayak.
-After a lot of unsuccessful plans from both teams :Manjari's team and Siddhi's team, Siddhi finally exposes Urvashi in front of everyone.
-Vinayak instantly regrets doubting Siddhi and tries to make it up to her but Siddhi refuses to go back to him.After a multiple tries to win Siddhi back, one time during what was supposed to be Siddhi's surprise birthday party by Vinayak.
+After a lot of unsuccessful plans from both teams: Manjari's team and Siddhi's team, Siddhi finally exposes Urvashi in front of everyone.
+Vinayak instantly regrets doubting Siddhi and tries to make it up to her but Siddhi refuses to go back to him.
+After multiple tries to win Siddhi back, one time during what was supposed to be Siddhi's surprise birthday party by Vinayak.
 Siddhi runs off after destroying everything prepared by Vin for her birthday.
 With tears running down her cheeks, Siddhi refuses to listen to Vin who us running after her trying to apologise.
-Suddenly a truck appears from nowhere and almost hits Siddhi but Vinayak jumps in instead and pushes Siddhi aside to save her.Seeing that selfless act by Vinayak Siddhi softens up and takes him to the hospital.
-After Vinayak gets discharged from hospital Siddhi goes back to the Kundra mansion as his wife.
+Suddenly a truck appears from nowhere and almost hits Siddhi but Vinayak jumps in instead and pushes Siddhi aside to save her.
+Seeing that selfless act by Vinayak Siddhi softens up and takes him to the hospital.
+After Vinayak gets discharged from hospital Siddhi goes back to the Kundra mansion as his wife.The show ends as Siddhi and Vinayak getting married.